-Architectural and Civil CAD Technology
+Architectural and Civil CAD Technology Major Code: 3503

-Academic Department: Technology and Consumer Sciences Program of Study: Computer Assisted Design and Drafting
+Academic Department: Technology and Consumer Sciences Program of Study: Computer Assisted Design and Drafting Field of Interest: Applied Technology

 Description: The Associate in Applied Science (AAS) in Architectural and Civil CAD Technology degree is designed to prepare students for careers in Computer Aided Design (CAD) and Building Information Modeling (BIM) including, but not limited to, Structural, Mechanical, Electrical, or Civil Engineering offices; Landscape Architects or related fields.
 The goal of this program is to broaden design exposure and CAD technology skills.
 Students develop two-dimensional (2D) and three-dimensional (3D) drawings and models utilizing industry standard CAD and BIM software, and learn presentation methods and construction documentation conventions.